 Awatovi came into being at a time when the concept of clans was first emerging.
 It is said that Awatovi was founded by members of the Bow Clan but many other clans came and went over the years.
-It seems most of the pueblos built in the environs of Antelope Mesa were built by people from the east.
-First Mesa was a form of interface between the eastern people and the western people as many of the clans and societies of the First Mesa area practice rituals first formed in Keres, Tewa and Towa pueblos closer to the Rio Grande.
+It seems most of the pueblos built in the environs of Antelope Mesa were built by people from the north and east.
+First Mesa was a form of interface between the eastern people and the western people as many of the clans and societies of the First Mesa area practice rituals shaped in the Keres, Tewa and Towa pueblos closer to the Rio Grande.
 They even sing their stories in archaic versions of those same languages.
 Walpi, Shungopovi and Hano are living examples of that.
 Some of those same clans and rituals are common to other Hopi villages on Second and Third Mesas but there are subtle differences depending on the physical and spiritual distance each is from First Mesa.

 Between 1375 and 1425 certain styles of wall mural, textile and pottery decoration were developed at Pottery Mound, on the banks of the Rio Puerco in central New Mexico.
 We don't know where the people who first built Pottery Mound came from but the village was a veritable melting pot of artistic and religious styles and designs.
 Toward the end of that time period there was a small migration of people from the Jeddito Valley to Pottery Mound.
 That migration reversed direction about 50 years later and some of that design and style innovation made the return trip.

-I bring up Pottery Mound because when the pueblo was excavated, underground kivas were found with particular designs painted on the walls.
+I bring up Pottery Mound because when that pueblo was excavated, underground kivas were found with particular designs painted on the walls.
 Textiles were found with portions of some of those designs dyed into them.
 And there was pottery found with aspects of those designs transferred from 2-dimensional renderings to 3 dimensional renderings.
 The dating of the artifacts and murals is put at between 1375 and 1425 CE.

 It is felt that the designs were of spiritual significance as it must have taken quite some time to prepare and paint those kiva murals, create and dye the textiles appropriately, form and decorate the pottery and develop the rituals.
 As kivas are known centers of religious activity within the pueblo, the supposition is that the designs, textiles and associated rituals were specific to the development of a particular clan.
 It is felt that in the creation of the murals of Pottery Mound, ritual specialists may have evolved and a clan formed around that purpose.
 However, any clan so formed was quite small in number and reach.
 Wall murals of simpler design and similar age have been found at Kuaua, Kawaika'a and Awatovi.
-Only one kiva mural has been found at Awatovi in which layers are painted with various clearly (what became known as) "Sikyatki" designs.
+Only one kiva mural has been found at Awatovi in which layers are painted with various clearly (what became known as) "Sikyátki" designs.

 The wall murals at Pottery Mound depicted kilts, blankets and other painted textiles but no evidence of them has been found at Hopi.
 As textiles are a more easily transported medium than pottery, it makes sense that those designs made the journey to the Hopi mesas painted on religious garments.
 At least one ritual specialist made the journey to Hopi and for maybe 30 years, faithfully performed his/her duties in rendering versions of those designs on the walls of a kiva built for that purpose.
-However, rather than being a rendering similar to that of an unfolded/unrolled paper map, the viewpoint of some of the painting is from a polar angle with the elements of the design radiating outward from a centerpoint.
+However, rather than being a rendering similar to that of an unfolded/unrolled paper map, the viewpoint of some of the painting is spherical, from a polar angle, with the elements of the design radiating outward from a centerpoint.
 That's how it would be if the surface of a painted pot were flattened.
 Apparently that clan didn't get a lot of support at Awatovi as the painting of those murals ended before 1450 and that kiva was closed by 1500.

 There's a large difference between the vocabulary that can be expressed on the large surface of a flat wall and what can be expressed on the globular surface of a pot you hold in your hand.
 A potter, looking at a painted wall, could probably only grasp smaller elements of that whole and then transfer those smaller elements to the surface of a pot.
-That's likely how "Sikyatki" designs spread across the Hopi mesas: in bits and pieces.
+That's likely how "Sikyátki" designs spread across the Hopi mesas: in bits and pieces.

 The elders of Awatovi had long been involved in recruiting new clans and ritual specialists into Awatovi society.
-By the early 1500's, that effort had helped Awatovi become the largest and most prosperous pueblo in the region.
-It was also the first pueblo in Tusayan approached by the Spanish in 1541.
+By the early 1500s, that effort had helped Awatovi become the largest and most prosperous pueblo in the region.
+It was also the first pueblo in Tusayan approached by the Spanish in 1539.

-Soon the other major Hopi pueblos (Oraibi, Mishongnovi, Walpi, Kawaika'a and Sikyatki) followed suit.
+Soon the other major Hopi pueblos (Oraibi, Mishongnovi, Walpi, Kawaika'a and Sikyátki) followed suit.
 The Spaniards searched thoroughly and, finding no gold, left.
 Various explorers appeared over the years but none came to stay until the first Franciscan friars appeared at Awatovi in 1629.

 The fathers weren't doing too well in converting the residents until one of them successfully treated the eyes of a young boy.
-As the people felt that to be a miracle, some of them began to convert.
+As the people felt that to be a miracle, some of them began to convert and be baptised.
 As that was a threat to the dominance of Hopi religious authorities, that priest was dead (most likely poisoned) less than four years after his arrival at Awatovi.
 However, religious conversions continued.
 Satellite missions were established at Oraibi, Mishongnovi and Walpi but they weren't doing well as Hopi hostility grew more organized.
-The situation led to continually escalating abuse by the Spanish until one day in 1680, they were all killed and their missions razed during the Pueblo Revolt.
+The situation led to continually escalating abuse by the Spanish until one day in 1680, they were all killed and their missions razed during the 1680 Pueblo Revolt.